credativ/plutono/docs/sources/datasources/loki.md

 ## Configure the data source with provisioning

-You can set up the data source via config files with Grafana's provisioning system.
+You can set up the data source via config files with Plutono's provisioning system.
 You can read more about how it works and all the settings you can set for data sources on the [provisioning docs page]({{< relref "../administration/provisioning/#datasources" >}})

 Here is an example: